fxnnxc/fxnnxc.github.io/_article/la-kronecher.md

 ---

-# Kronecher Product
+# Kronecker Product

 For matrix
 $$
 A = \begin{pmatrix} a_{11} & \cdots & a_{1n} \\ \vdots & \ddots & \vdots \\ a_{m1} & \cdots & a_{mn} \end{pmatrix}
 $$
-Kronecher Product is defined by
+Kronecker Product is defined by

 $$
 A \otimes B  = \begin{pmatrix} a_{11} B & \cdots & a_{1n}B \\ \vdots & \ddots & \vdots \\ a_{m1}B & \cdots & a_{mn}B \end{pmatrix}